Basic Usage

 );

-to identify the user in your database and use the results of the verifications to make decisions in your logic.
+And that's it!
+Use the uniqueIdentifier to identify the user in your database and the results to drive your logic.
+For more, see the examples section.